McDevon/taxman-engine/README.md

 - Support sprite rotation in sprite atlases
 - Moving platforms and pushable objects
 - Clean exit (clear all allocated memory and quit)
-- Option to use floats instead of fixed-point numbers as the primary number type
 - Tool to compute bezier curve values ahead-of-time
 - Use user-defined resolution instead of a hard-coded one